kiranmanicka/kcoin-blockchain-solution/README.md

-The Kcoin blockchain is a rudimentary blockchain solution which supports a network of express servers which communicate through Redis Pub/Sub.
-This project has a fully scalable backend as well as frontend and can be deployed publicly.
+The Kcoin blockchain is a rudimentary blockchain solution which contains a network of express servers which communicate through Redis Pub/Sub.
+This project has a fully scalable backend as well as a frontend and is capable of being deployed publicly.
+The Kcoin blockchain contains the core features of any blockchain: cryptographic hashing, proof of work, transaction verification, transaction pools, mining,public/private keys etc.

 This block chain solution is a demo blockchain to be run locally on your machine.

-This blockchain solution leverages node.js, React, Express servers, Redis Pub/Sub, heroku, as well as many other libraries and packages.
+This blockchain solution leverages node.js, React, Express servers, Redis Pub/Sub, as well as many other libraries and packages.

-The Kcoin blockchain contains the core features of any blockchain: cryptographic hashing, proof of work, transaction verification, mining etc.

 How to Run Locally: